adfras/PsyLearn-Engine/README.md

     ```

 3.  **Install the required packages:**
-    *(Note: You should create a `requirements.txt` file for your project)*
+    The repository includes a `requirements.txt` with both core and optional
+    dependencies.
+The optional packages enable the full test suite.
     ```bash
-    pip install torch transformers sentencepiece pandas
+    pip install -r requirements.txt
     ```

 ## How to Run the Pipeline & Use the Model